EwanLyon/speedrun-docs/docs/guides/markdown-guide.md

 ## Admonitions

-More details at the [Docusaurus Documentation](https://docusaurus.io/docs/markdown-features/admonitions).
+More details in the [Docusaurus Documentation](https://docusaurus.io/docs/markdown-features/admonitions).

 ```markdown
 :::note